Democrats start moving to Harris as Biden digs in - Local News 8

 Beshear also knows how to win tough races.
 He’s won the top office twice in a much more Republican-heavy state and did it while talking up Democratic values like reproductive rights and looking after trans kids.
 He’s extremely popular in his state, and has caught national attention for being young — he’s 46 — and a smooth communicator who has already this year racked up invites to come speak to Democratic events in Virginia, Montana and Iowa.

-Neither Cooper nor Beshear aides returned requests for comment on the speculation.
+Neither Cooper’s nor Beshear’s aides returned requests for comment on the speculation.

 The-CNN-Wire